pgooood/filger/README.md

 # Filger
-Filger is a TinyMCE file manager/uploader for LAMP platforms.
+Filger is a TinyMCE file manager/uploader for a LAMP platform.
 [Demo page](http://pgood.space/filger/)

 ## Installation
 ### Requirements